The Kelingking cliff (also known as Karang Dawa) is the most famous view in Nusa Penida, and probably one of the most

 There are occasionally some drinks for sale at the bottom, but they’re more expensive and there’s no guarantee that they will be in stock.
 You can buy drinks at one of the food shacks near the top of the cliff before doing the hike.

-As you can see in the picture below, the beach at the bottom is pristine and the waves are big; there’s even a little cave down there!
+As you can see in the picture below, the beach at the bottom is pristine and the waves are big; there’s even a couple of caves down there!

 This is another view point just a 5 minute drive or less from Kelingking cliff.
 Paluang may not be as well known as the famous Kelingking view, but that’s part of the appeal.
 It’s a great hidden spot that gives you a different view of the cliffs.

 How To Get To Kelingking Cliff Point